Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You’ll find both a USB port and an HDMI port with the PowerShot ELPH 360 HS.

 Canon squeezed 20.2 megapixels onto a 1/2.3-inch image sensor with the ELPH 360 HS, meaning this model has more resolution than many inexpensive cameras.
-For example, a Canon PowerShot ELPH 320 HS shows that older camera has 16.1MP of resolution.
-But the ELPH 360’s image sensor is very small in terms of physical size, equal to the older ELPH 320, which limits the overall image quality for the ELPH 360.
+For example, a Canon PowerShot ELPH 320 HS shows that an older camera has 16.1MP of resolution.
+But the ELPH 360’s image sensor is very small in terms of physical size, equal to the older ELPH 320, which limits the overall image quality of the ELPH 360.

 The camera’s recording speeds slow considerably when you’re forced to use the flash, and you may notice some photos with shadows in the corners when using the tiny flash that’s embedded in the corner of the front of the camera.
 Unfortunately, you cannot add an external flash to the ELPH 360.

 Movie recording with the Canon PowerShot ELPH 360 is easy, thanks to the dedicated recording button on the back of the camera.
 You can record videos in full HD resolution.
+Note that this camera uses SD/SDHC/SDXC memory cards for storage.

-One of the biggest problems with the Canon ELPH 360 is its below average battery life.
+One of the biggest problems with the Canon ELPH 360 is its below-average battery life.
 You’ll receive less than 200 shots per charge, in large part because Canon had to shrink the battery for this camera to maintain its slim profile.
-Poor battery life is a common problem for really thin point and shoot cameras.
+Poor battery life is a common problem for really thin point-and-shoot cameras.

 Canon did give the PowerShot ELPH 360 HS a separate battery charger, meaning you can charge the battery outside the camera.
 So if you choose to purchase a second battery to combat this model’s poor battery lifespan, you can be charging one battery in the included charger, while using the second battery with the camera.